Visiting Peaceful Piran, Slovenia: Fun Things to Do + Travel GuideSlovenia

 On our first day in Piran, Jeremy and I went swimming at the tip of the peninsula along with most of the other tourists: it’s pretty, and the spot has a great view of the town, but the real showstopper came on our second day.

 When we walked up to the town walls, we noticed a path that leads to a tiny, rocky ledge that serves as a beach.
-The water was gorgeous and perfectly clear (and almost immediately showed up on my Instagram, I was so excited about it).
+The water was gorgeous and perfectly clear–not surprising given the beauty of Slovenian beaches in general.

 Even better, this area, named Fiesa, was not very occupied–there were about 10-15 people milling around (fair warning: some of them were stark naked), and a group of anchored boats created a pretty, impromptu swimming area.
 Spending time out there was one of our favorite things to do in Piran, and we loved it.